nseilaz/nitro-enclave-demo/README.md

    Started enclave with enclave-cid: 16, memory: 1024 MiB, cpu-ids: [1, 3]
    ```
    If you get an error indicating an out of memory as follows

    Start allocating memory...
    [ E27 ] Insufficient memory available.
 User provided `memory` is 2244 MB, which is more than the available hugepage memory.
-   You can increase the available memory by editing the `memory_mib` value from '/etc/nitro_enclaves/allocator.yaml' and then enable the nitro-enclaves- allocator.service.

    Look to the end of this document for the troubleshooting section.

 1. Open a new SSH session, run the `vsock-proxy` tool